-If crews have already been through your neighborhood zone, then consider checking for the next pass in your zone or placing leaves in paper bags for collection after your normal trash collection day.
+If crews have already been through your neighborhood zone, then consider checking for the next pass in your zone or placing leaves in paper bags for collection after your normal refuse collection day.

 What happens to my leaves once they are picked up?

 Leaves are ground into mulch and available to residents in the spring.